ATTPC/daqdoc/source/taking_data.rst

     The path given for :option:`--config-repo-url` should be whatever path contains the config files for the CoBos.

 Leave this running in the background.
+Then, open the Main Menu in another terminal window by running

+..  code-block:: bash

+    $ start_ACQ [experiment name]

 Preparing RCC GUI
 -----------------

-Open the main menu on the control computer and launch RCC server using :kbd:`rc Enter`.
+From the main menu, launch RCC server by typing :kbd:`rc Enter`.
 Once RCC GUI appears, go to :guilabel:`Mode -> Monitoring mode`.
 After a moment, all components should show that they are in the "Idle" state.

 ..  image:: images/rcc_idle.png